Xipooo/XYZ_Delivery/README.md

 - AWS CodeDeploy for Continuous Delivery
 - AWS CodeStar for project management

+### Why AWS?

-We are suggesting a close alignment with AWS for the cloud infrastructure because of the following reasons:
+We are suggesting a close alignment with AWS for the cloud infrastructure.
+Here are the top reasons:

 - AWS is the most widely used cloud provider
 - AWS provides a wide range of services that can be used to build a robust cloud infrastructure, including compute, storage, networking, databases, and security
 - AWS provides a free tier that can be used for training purposes, thereby reducing costs
 - AWS provides a wide range of training materials and certifications that can be used to up-skill students that can be leveraged post delivery of the program
 - AWS provides a wide range of tools that can be used to build a robust CI/CD pipeline, including source control management, continuous integration, continuous delivery, and infrastructure as code

 ## Scaling the Program